google-gemini/generative-ai-dart/README.md

 flutter pub add google_generative_ai
 ```

-Initialize the API client
+2. Initialize the API client

 ```dart
 final model = GenerativeModel(model: 'gemini-1.5-flash-latest', apiKey: apiKey);
 ```

-Call the API
+3. Call the API to run a prompt

 ```dart
 final prompt = 'Do these look store-bought or homemade?';